Rashida Tlaib: 2018 special

-In 2018, Tlaib announced her intention to run for the 13th congressional district.
-Conyers had resigned in December 2017 due to a sexual harassment scandal, and the seat had been vacant since then.
-She filed in both the Democratic primary in the special election for the balance of Conyers's 27th term and in the general election for a full two-year term.
-No Republican qualified for either election, though any Republican challenger would have faced nearly impossible odds.
-The 13th is the most Democratic district in Michigan, with a Cook Partisan Voting Index of D+32.
-Conyers had held the seat and its predecessors since 1965 (it had been numbered as the 1st District from 1965 to 1993 and as the 14th from 1993 to 2013), and had never tallied less than 77 percent of the vote.
+In 2018, Tlaib announced her candidacy for the U.S. House of Representatives in Michigan's 13th congressional district.
+Longtime Representative John Conyers had resigned from Congress in December 2017 due to a sexual harassment scandal.
+Tlaib filed in both the Democratic primary in the special election for the balance of Conyers's 27th term and in the general election for a full two-year term.

 As of July 16, 2018, Tlaib had raised $893,030 in funds, more than her five opponents in the August 7 Democratic primary.
 Tlaib, as a member of the Justice Democrats, made a guest appearance on the political interview show Rebel HQ of the progressive media network The Young Turks (TYT).

 In the Democratic primary for the special election, Tlaib finished second to Detroit City Council president Brenda Jones, who received 32,727 votes (37.7% of the total) to Tlaib's 31,084 (35.9%).
 Bill Wild, mayor of Westland, received 13,152 votes (15.2%) and Ian Conyers, the great-nephew of former Congressman Conyers, took fourth with 9,740 (11.2%).

 2018 general

-In the Democratic primary for the general election, Tlaib defeated Jones and Wild, among others.
+In the Democratic primary for the general election, Tlaib defeated five other candidates.
 She received 27,803 votes, or 31.2%.

-She faced no major-party opposition in November 2018, though Jones mounted an eleventh-hour write-in bid.
+Tlaib faced no major-party opposition in the November 2018 general election, although Brenda Jones mounted an eleventh-hour write-in bid.
+On Election Day, Tlaib became the first Palestinian-American woman to be elected to Congress.

+2020

+Brenda Jones challenged Tlaib in the 2020 Democratic primary.
+Tlaib won, 66%–34%, spending over $2,000,000 in campaign funds to Jones's $140,000.

+2022

+In 2022, following redistricting, Tlaib sought reelection in Michigan's newly drawn 12th congressional district.
+She won the Democratic primary with 64% of the vote over three challengers, and the general election with 71% of the vote over Republican Steven Elliott and Gary Walkowicz of the Working Class Party.

+2024

+In 2024, Tlaib was unopposed in the Democratic primary.
+In the general election she won a third term in Congress with over 69% of the vote, defeating Republican nominee James Hooper (25.4%), Green Party nominee Brenda K. Sanders (2.3%), and Working Class Party nominee Gary Walkowicz (2.6%).

+Tenure

-Tlaib became the first Palestinian-American woman to be elected to Congress and simultaneously one of the first two Muslim women in Congress, along with fellow Democrat Ilhan Omar of Minnesota.
+Along with fellow Democrat Ilhan Omar of Minnesota, Tlaib is one of the first two Muslim women to serve in Congress.
 She took the congressional oath of office on January 3, 2019, swearing in on an English-language translation of the Quran.
 She wore a thawb (thobe), a traditional embroidered Arab dress, to the swearing-in ceremony.
 This inspired a number of Palestinian and Palestinian-American women to share pictures on social media with the hashtag #TweetYourThobe.

-2020

-Jones challenged Tlaib in the 2020 Democratic primary.
-Tlaib won, 66%–34%, spending over $2,000,000 in campaign funds to Jones's $140,000.

-Tenure

-House Ethics Committee investigation